Grove Subscribe and Save

 Background

-Grove is a sustainable home and body care ecommerce platform that enables subscriptions to products we all use like hand soap, household cleaners, pet products, and face cream.
+Grove is a sustainable home and body care ecommerce platform that enables subscriptions to products we all use like hand soap, household cleaners, skin care, and wellness products.
 People love Grove because of its product selection and commitment to reducing plastic waste and carbon emissions.
 Most customers use Grove as a subscription service in the following way:

 • Customers subscribe to products.

-• Grove builds a recurring order based on those subscriptions, typically monthly.
+• Grove builds a recurring order based on those subscriptions.

-• Grove automatically ships your order to you.
+• Grove automatically ships your order to you, typically monthly.

 • Customers save time and get sustainable necessities on their doorstep.
 Hooray!